-FDA approved HRT means a pharmaceutical company has gone through a rigorous process of proving safety and effectiveness.
+“FDA-approved HRT” means that a pharmaceutical company has gone through a rigorous process of proving safety and effectiveness.
 They are available by prescription and are covered to some extent by insurance.

 Compounded preparations are not overseen by the FDA and cannot make claims of proven safety and effectiveness.
 However, scientific knowledge about how these hormones work is known and should not deter a woman from seeking compounded products when the benefit outweighs the risk.
 This is a decision made between doctor and patient, and Dr. Moore and the team at the Advanced Women’s Health Institute will discuss all options with you before proceeding with your treatment plan.

 Generic oral E-HRT can cost as little as $5 per month.
 The risk compared to transdermal HRT is relatively minimal.
 Oral progesterone-like meds are also inexpensive.
 Oral progesterone is available.
 Because of intestinal metabolism some women report drowsiness and better sleep when they take it in the evening.